Communication, Studio Etiquette, Placement, Summer Attendance

 • Office Hours:

-• Our office hours are 4:30-8:00pm, Monday-Thursday when the studio is open.
+• Our office hours are 4:30-8:00pm, Monday-Thursday unless the studio is closed for holidays or scheduled breaks.
 These are the hours all messages and emails are checked.
 During this time, you may speak with our Front Desk Attendant in the lobby.

 • During studio breaks/holiday closings, voicemails and messages are checked periodically.